davidemms/OrthoFinder/README.md

 Output File Format
 ==================
 ###Orthogroups
+An orthogroup is the set of genes that are descended from a single gene in the last common ancestor of the species being analysed.
+OrthoGroups are like gene families, but are constructed via the application of robust phylogenetic criteria.

 OrthoFinder generates three output files for orthogroups:

 **1) OrthologousGroups.csv** is a tab separated text file.
 Each row comprises a single orthogroup and contains all the genes that belong to that orthogroup.
 The genes are organized into separate columns where each column corresponds to a single species.